Leprosy stigma: Hawaii

-In 1865, the Kalaupapa Leprosy Settlement was founded on the island of Molokai, a geographically isolated peninsula bordered by high mountains ("the pali") on one side and rough sea waters and coral reef on the other, served as a prison for those inflicted by Hansen's disease on the Hawaiian Islands.
+In 1865, the Kalaupapa Leprosy Settlement was founded on the island of Molokai, a geographically isolated peninsula bordered by high mountains ("the pali") on one side and rough sea waters and coral reef on the other, served as a prison for those affected by Hansen's disease on the Hawaiian Islands.
 By 1865 the rising numbers of Hansen's disease patients could no longer be ignored, the "Act to Prevent the Spread of Leprosy of the nation of Hawaii" was passed which criminalized leprosy and sentenced victims to permanent exile.
 The quarantine of lepers was based on the new assumption of leprosy being a highly contagious disease.
 Stigmatization of leprosy began as "a relatively unknown disease [changed] into a socially and morally threatening phenomenon".
 Those with severe cases were sent to Kalawao, an isolated settlement on the island of Molokaʻi.
 Later a second and larger settlement was developed at Kalaupapa.
 This settlement had a peak population of about 1100 shortly after the turn of the twentieth century; in total about 8500 persons were quarantined here over the decades until 1965.
 Both settlements are in Kalawao County.
 The entire county is now within what is known as the Kalaupapa National Historical Park, which preserves both the major structures of the settlements and the associated environment of the area.